jamestomasino/stutter/README.md

 2. A [Rapid Serial Visual Presentation](https://en.wikipedia.org/wiki/Rapid_serial_visual_presentation) (RSVP) extension for modern web browsers.
 It is based upon my initial work in a Google Chrome extension, [read](https://github.com/jamestomasino/read_plugin).
 This is an attempt to modernize the code and offer cross-browser support.

-## Install
+## Install and Testing

 **stutter** is built using webpack and babel, with sass support and eslint styling.
-Code for the backend and content-scripts are maintained separately with individual webpack configurations.
+The code is written using es6 classes.
+Backend and content-scripts are maintained separately with individual webpack configurations.

 To install all dependencies: